-Class N - Night time use ONLY.
+• Class N - Night time use ONLY.

-These garments are intended to provide the wearer with high visibility at night when viewed under retro-reflected light, such as by drivers of vehicles (or trains) using headlight illumination.
-Class N garments are manufactured with retro-reflective strips at least 50mm wide on an unspecified colour background in specific tape configurations and are designed to make the wearer visible from all angles.
+These garments are intended to ensure that the wearer is highly visible at night when viewed under retro-reflected light, such as by drivers of rollingstock or operators of other plant and machinery.
+Class N garments are manufactured with retro-reflective strips at least 50 mm wide on an unspecified colour background in specific tape configurations and are designed to make the wearer visible from all angles.
+These garments rely on light reflected from their surface to be directed back along the path of the incoming light beam.
+An observer will not gain the benefit of a retroreflective article unless he/she is observing it from a position closely aligned with, usually just behind, the light source.

-• Class D/N - suitable for day and night use.

-These garments are designed for both day and night use, comprising fluorescent (class F) or non-fluorescent (class NF) high visibility background material and retro-reflective strips at least 50 mm wide on an unspecified colour background in specific tape configurations.
-Class D/N garments provide the wearer with high visibility under both normal day light viewing and night-time viewing under retro reflected light.
+Class D/N - suitable for day and night use.
+These garments are designed for both day and night use, comprising fluorescent (class F) or non-fluorescent (class NF) high visibility background material and retroreflective strips at least 50 mm wide on an unspecified colour background in specific tape configurations.
+Class D/N garments are intended to ensure that the wearer is highly visible under normal daylight and night time (under retro-reflected light) viewing.
 These garments combine the requirements of both Class D and N.